Cody Campbell (businessman): Early life

 Campbell was born in Lubbock, Texas, the child of Cliff and Reagan (née Cagle) Campbell.
 He is the older of two children; he has a younger brother, Brady.
 His father Cliff played football at Texas Tech University.
-His roots at Tech go even deeper—he is a fourth-generation Tech alumnus, with one of his great-grandfathers having been in Tech's first entering class in 1925.
+He is a fourth-generation Tech alumnus, with one of his great-grandfathers having been in Tech's first entering class in 1925.

-Campbell grew up in Canyon, Texas, and graduated from Canyon High School.For his play on Canyon High School’s football team, Campbell was named an All-State offensive lineman.
+Campbell grew up in Canyon, Texas, and graduated from Canyon High School.
+For his play on Canyon High School’s football team, Campbell was named an All-State offensive lineman.
 Additionally, Campbell was a National Merit Scholar.

 College career

-Campbell was part of coach Mike Leach's first recruiting class at Texas Tech in 2000; after redshirting the 2000 season, he was a four-year letterman and two-year starter for the Red Raiders.During his time at Texas Tech, Campbell received multiple All Big 12 and Academic Big 12 Honors as an offensive guard.
+Campbell was part of coach Mike Leach's first recruiting class at Texas Tech in 2000; after redshirting the 2000 season, he was a four-year letterman and two-year starter for the Red Raiders.
+During his time at Texas Tech, Campbell received multiple All Big 12 and Academic Big 12 Honors as an offensive guard.

-Campbell graduated from Texas Tech with a double major BBA in Finance and Business Economics with Honors, and a Master of Science in Finance.
+He graduated from Texas Tech with a double major BBA in Finance and Business Economics with Honors, and a Master of Science in Finance.

 NFL career

 Campbell was undrafted during the 2005 season but signed a free-agent contract with the Indianapolis Colts immediately after the draft.
-Campbell remained a member of the team until August 2006, when his football career was cut short by a severe injury.
+He remained a member of the team until August 2006, when his football career was cut short by a severe injury.